-Clever little meatballs deliver the flavor and rich sauce of a traditional tamale in a bite-size portion.
+Clever little meatballs deliver the flavor and rich sauce of a traditional tamale in a bite-sized portion.
 They’re a delightfully different addition to a holiday spread. —Dolores Jaycox, Gretna, Louisiana

 - 1-1/4 cups cornmeal

 - 1/2 cup all-purpose flour